tawandakasunzuma/ear-buzz-podcast/README.md

 ### ❤️ Favouriting Episodes

-- Click the heart icon to mark or unmark an episode as a favourite.
+- Click the star icon to mark or unmark an episode as a favourite.
 - Favourites are saved in `localStorage` and persist across sessions.
 - Visit the **Favourites** page to see saved episodes, grouped by show.
 - Episodes can be sorted by title or date added.